Jmingxiao/Jmingxiao.GitHub.io/_posts/2021-08-25-Introduction.markdown

 This is a brief introduction.

 I am a game designer, developer and graphic programmer.
-Also a MSC student majored in interaction technology.
+Also a MSc student majored in interaction technology.

 Welcome to visit my itch.io page: https://jmingxiao.itch.io/ .
 This website is mainly used to record some of my recent works.